simply-logical/sphinx-prolog/README.md

 Each [SWISH] code box has one **required** argument that specifies the *unique* id of this particular interactive code block.
 This id **must** start with the `swish:` prefix.
-The content of the [SWISH] box directive **must be empty** as it is pulled from a code file whose name is derived from the code box id and which should be located in the directory specified via the `sl_code_directory` configuration parameter.
+The content of a [SWISH] box can **either** be provided explicitly within the directive, **or** -- when the content is left empty -- it is pulled from a code file whose name is derived from the code box id and which should be located in the directory specified via the `sl_code_directory` configuration parameter.
 The code file name is expected to be the code block id **without** the `swish:` prefix and **with** the `.pl` extension.
 For example, for a code block with `swish:my_code` id, the code file should be